KWB-R/kwb.site/README.md

 # kwb.site

-This package contains functions for scraping our offical [KWB website](https://kompetenz-wasser.de).
+This package contains functions for scraping our official [KWB website](https://kompetenz-wasser.de).
 The data for all projects and people can be collected in order to provide an overview of the website`s content and in order to be integrate that data into a KWB knowledge repo.